Holic75/KingmakerFavoredClass/README.md

  - +1 bonus to natural AC of eidolon/4 levels for dwarf summoners,
  - +1 energy resistance to specific energy type/level for certain classes and races,
  - +1 caster level for necromancy school spells/4 levels for drow wizards,
- - +1 judgment use per day/6 levels for duergar inquisitors
+ - +1 judgment use per day/6 levels for duergar inquisitors.

 It also add following feats: